shaanUni/Allergen-Go/README.md

 # 🧪 AllergenGo

-AllergenGo is a Laravel-based application designed to manage and track allergens in products.
+AllergenGo is a Laravel-based application designed to help people with allergies find suitable foods for them at restaurants.
 This setup guide is tailored for running the project using **Laravel Herd on Windows**.

 ---